2015 Hawija prison raid: Operation

+Meanwhile, U.S. Air Force F-15E Strike Eagles, F-16C Fighting Falcons, and several armed unmanned aerial vehicles conducted airstrikes in surrounding areas, aimed at neutralizing ISIS elements, confusing them, and disrupting their movements.

 Thomas Payne's group, which went off of the building's roof, began to storm it through its main entrance on the ground, while it was ablaze, and inspired the rest of the rescue force to join them.
 Inside the 1st Main Building, and under heavy fire, the task force rescued the remaining hostages and escorted them out of the prison back to the helicopters.
 One of the hostages was dragged by Payne himself as he froze in place, being overwhelmed with the situation.
-To the surprise of those involved, none of the hostages were Kurdish; instead, the rescued were primarily Iraqi Arabs, including former members of the Iraqi Security Forces and individuals whom ISIS had accused of spying.
-In the two-hour long operation 20 ISIS militans were killed, 6 detained, two of which were considered 'leaders', 1 U.S. service member was killed, 3 to 4 CTD operators were injured and 70 hostages rescued.
+To the surprise of those involved, none of the hostages were Peshmergas or Kurdish; instead, the rescued were primarily Iraqi Arabs, including former members of the Iraqi Security Forces and individuals whom ISIS had accused of spying.
+In the two-hour long operation 20 ISIS militans were killed, six detained, two of which were considered 'leaders', one U.S. service member was killed, three to four CTD operators were injured and 70 hostages rescued.

 Video footage, which was later released by the KRG, showed what happened when the special forces went inside one of the buildings.
 A Kurdish operator's helmet camera showed his weapon pointed toward a barred window illuminated by a glow, possibly from a fire.
 Other scenes depicted soldiers moving through dark offices with large black-and-white ISIS flags at one end.
 In another sequence, four men in robes with their hands on their heads were escorted through a doorway and searched.
 The operator wearing the body camera was seen emptying the men's shirt pockets, patting them down, and then moving them quickly along the hallway.
 Delta Force operators speaking English were audible on the footage, with one instructing, "Hold that guy [hostage] there!".

-The compound was bombed and completely destroyed by F-15E Strike Eagle jets after the evacuation.
+The compound was bombed and completely destroyed by F-15E Strike Eagle jets after the helicopters evacuated the task force and the hostages.